Coevolutionary Development: United States as Demonstration

 Definition

-Coevolutionary Development: United States as Demonstration refers to Yuen Yuen Ang’s use of 19th-century U.S. development to show how the economy and fiscal capacities coevolved through improvisation and crisis-driven adaptation, rather than by establishing “good institutions” from the start.
-In How China Escaped the Poverty Trap, Ang traces how the United States built large infrastructure projects and accelerated industrialization through taxless public finance, which preceded modern systems of taxation and fiscal regulation.
+Coevolutionary Development: United States as Demonstration refers to Yuen Yuen Ang’s use of 19th-century U.S. development to show how the economy and fiscal capacity coevolved through financial improvisation and crisis-driven adaptation, rather than by establishing “good institutions” from the start.
+In How China Escaped the Poverty Trap (2016), Ang traces how the U.S. built large infrastructure projects through risky and corruption-prone taxless finance, which preceded modern systems of taxation and fiscal regulation.

 Sources